 What is UDL?

-Designed to support the success of all students, UDL embraces diversity and difference as the norm of any learning environment.
-UDL thus advocates for learning experience design that will help all students achieve their educational goals.
+UDL embraces diversity and difference as the norm of any learning environment and thus advocates for learning experience design that will help all students achieve their educational goals.

 Utilizing UDL principles in curriculum design benefits the instructor and students in the following ways:

-- Maximize learning: By drawing on insights from the latest learning sciences research, UDL enables instructors to design curriculum and lessons that can fully engage students during learning and optimize the learning experience for individual learners.
+- Maximize learning: By drawing on insights from the latest learning sciences research, UDL enables instructors to design courses and lessons that can meet students where they are and more fully engage students during learning.

 - Accessibility Resources at Boston College